Wellington Zoo Local Conservation Grants

 To pay for flights and accommodation to/from Chatham Islands for a PhD pilot study on GPS use on Chatham Islands tāiko.
 This is supported by the Chatham Islands Tāiko Trust who we have supported through Local Conservation Grants two years in a row, as well as through a staff conservation grant.

 This will fund kura students to grow giant kelp at kura and then plant them along Wellington coastline to support kelp forest restoration.

 To purchase DOC150 traps for a predator control community group in Paekakariki, to expand their trapping efforts throughout the community and protect local wildlife.

-He Kākano: Nursery Infrastructure (Pae Tū Mōkai O Tauira Incorporated Society)
+He Kākano: Nursery security system (Pae Tū Mōkai ō Tauira Incorporated Society)

 We supported Pae Tū Mōkai ō Tauira in our previous funding round, and were very impressed with their work growing plants for local restoration efforts.
 This year’s funding is to purchase a replacement for their laptop which was sadly stolen.